senumiminodya/cloud-enabled-deployment-in-action-with-Google-Cloud-Provider/README.md

-# Cloud Enabled Deployment In Action with AWS
+# Cloud Enabled Deployment In Action with Google Cloud Provider

 This repository contains four projects: